- Eliminates the need for tape measure or calipers.

 - Includes readout, stainless steel scale, graphic scale sticker, sheet metal mounting parts, hardware and manual.

-- Now uses AAA Batteries for operation (included).
+- Now uses AAA Batteries for operation (not included).
 Provides up to 2 years of battery life.

 |Manufacturer Part Number||WR510|